 listing uses Basic Authentication.
 You cannot log in to the Workflow REST API using Basic Authentication with an Azure tenant that has Multi-Factor Authentication (MFA) enabled.
 If you have MFA enabled, you must use the custom connection configured with OAuth as described in this article.

 Use Basic Authentication when you want to test with static credentials, such as for a temporary, proof-of-concept exercise.
-See the article Using the K2 Workflow Connector in Microsoft Flow
+See the article Using the K2 Workflow Connector in Microsoft Power Automate

 for details on using the K2 Workflow connection.

-To add a connection from Microsoft Flow to K2 and access the K2 workflow actions, you must:
+To add a connection from Microsoft Power Automate to K2 and access the K2 workflow actions, you must:

 - Enable the Workflow REST API in K2 Management site.
 See Configuring the Workflow REST API for more information.